 Urban shorelines are markers of the contested site between the city and the sea.
 For centuries, coastal cities have expanded their influence further into the sea in the form of land reclamation (also termed “ocean sprawl”), which is responsible for habitat loss, decrease in biodiversity and water pollution.
 The sea has increasingly become a backdrop to support the growth of business-as-usual (B-A-U) urban developments that are not conducive to the changing climate nor capable of moving beyond the exploitative and superficial engagement with the sea that most cities practice today.
 However, the consequences of climate change are challenging the sprawl, as the sea is pushing back onto coastal cities in the form of sea level rise and frequent storms.
 The dominant way coastal cities have responded to this encroachment has been defence-driven mechanical handling of water via sea walls and pumps, a symptom of a reactive rather than proactive response in addressing the climate crisis.

 In response, this PhD research develops an initial hypothesis and a critical proposition called “Urban Seascaping” as an alternative way to re-envision urban coastal developments by exploring the potential of marine nature as an active part of the sociocultural cityscape and its future resilience.
-Nature-based solutions are emerging as a key component in coastal adaptation and mitigation strategies as climate change mitigation.
+Nature-based solutions are emerging as a key component in coastal adaptation and mitigation strategies to address climate change.
 Furthermore, the green transition of coastal cities is becoming paramount in addressing the rapidly approaching IPCC deadlines/Paris Agreement.
 The benefits of nature-based solutions are myriad, as they lessen not only the impact of storm surges or coastal erosion but also their capacity to capture carbon, produce oxygen, filter water pollutants, and increase biodiversity as habitats, to name a few.
 Thus, the research asks: How can coastal cities of Denmark integrate the sea and its lifeforms to contribute towards re‐envisioning urban development in light of a sea level rise and frequent storm surges?

 Too often, issues regarding the changing interface between the city and the sea have been the domain of applied science (i.e. coastal engineers) and natural science (i.e. marine biologists/ecologists) with an emphasis on defence and marine restoration.
 There has been a lack of engagement from the spatial design disciplines, which might offer a transdisciplinary holistic approach to re-envisioning the entanglements between cities and the sea.
 However, in the past decade, emerging practices such as Blue urbanism, Coastal urbanism and Urban Ecology have gained traction as a framework for coastal urban development.
-Therefore, to explore further the role of spatial design disciplines in aiding the increasing complexities and the need for the synthesis of transdisciplinary approaches, the second and third sub-research question of this project asks: How can design research methods and practice from the spatial design disciplines of LUDP contribute to responding to the changing spatial boundary between city and sea, human and nonhuman, due to climate change?
+Therefore, to explore further the role of spatial design disciplines in aiding the increasing complexities and the need for the synthesis of transdisciplinary approaches, the second and third sub-research question of this project asks: How can design research methods and practice from the spatial design disciplines of LUDP (landscape architecture, urban design and planning) contribute to responding to the changing spatial boundary between city and sea, human and nonhuman, due to climate change?
 What ways of thinking and doing (i.e. world views, representational and analytical tools) can help the spatial design disciplines of LUDP address the aforementioned research questions?

 Much of the existing research on how to integrate marine nature-based solutions in coastal cities by the spatial design disciplines has largely focused on eelgrass restoration, salt marsh and meadows.
 In contrast, very little attention has been paid to seaweed, the potential of which remains understudied in the field.
 This is a problem because the different species of seaweed have several unique and positive characteristics that may contribute to marine nature-based solutions.
 Seaweed can provide not only beneficial ecosystem services but also influence human culture, for instance, as local cuisine in the form of a sustainable and healthy form of food or in its many applications in medicine, cosmetics, and bio-material, to name a few.
 Therefore, this project focuses on seaweed as a representative of marine nature in the context of urban coastal development.
 With seaweed as the lens to investigate the research questions, the project develops the concept of Urban Seascaping, which invites the idea of “seascaping” with seaweed in coastal urban environments, much like the way we landscape with trees and flowers.
 Ultimately, the intention of this conceptual proposition is to find alternative ways of reconceptualising the current dualistic relationship between the city and the sea that characterise B-A-U developments.